rebecavalverde/help-docs/docs/en/editor/instruments.md

 showInstrumentsSettings.title: Show instruments settings
 ---

-Flat provides more than 100 instruments to everyone (Free, Power, and Education accounts), discover here how to use them, [customize them in a score](#changing-instruments-in-a-score), and create [your own instruments configurations](#create-custom-instruments).
+Flat provides more than 100 instruments to everyone (Free, Power, and Education accounts), discover here how to use them, [customize them in a score](#changing-instruments-in-a-score), and create [your own instruments configurations](/help/en/music-notation-software/custom-instruments.html).

 ## Score creation

-When creating a new score, you have the option to add one or multiple instruments, from our provided list or [your own custom instruments](#create-custom-instruments)
+When creating a new score, you have the option to add one or multiple instruments, from our provided list or [your own custom instruments](/help/en/music-notation-software/custom-instruments.html).

 The chosen instruments are displayed on the right of the screen, they will be added to the score in the displayed order.
 You can drag and drop them to sort them.